lithnet/resourcemanagement-ui-assistedpasswordreset/README.md

 The module is a simple WSP package that needs to be deployed into your SharePoint farm.
 The [installation guide](https://github.com/lithnet/resourcemanagement-ui-assistedpasswordreset/wiki/Installation-and-upgrade-steps) covers all the steps for installing and upgrading the module

 ## Localization
 The module will match the locale of the MIM portal, rendering attribute display names in the browser's preferred language.
-The module itself has been localized into the following languages
+The module itself can be localized into any language with a provided translation.
-- Italian

 If you want to contribute a translation, see the "How can I contribute" section below.